113ll3/Ibmclouddocscli/idt/commands.md

 The following parameters can be used with the `build|debug|run|test` commands or by updating the application's `cli-config.yml` file directly.
 Extra parameters are available for the [`debug`](#debug-parameters) and [`run`](#run-parameters) commands.

-**Note**: Command parameters that are entered on the command line take precedence over the `cli-config.yml` configuration.
+Command parameters that are entered on the command line take precedence over the `cli-config.yml` configuration.
+{: note}

 #### `config-file`
 {: #config-file}